mdn/content/files/en-us/mozilla/add-ons/webextensions/background_scripts/index.md

 Background scripts or a page are:

 - Persistent – loaded when the extension starts and unloaded when the extension is disabled or uninstalled.
-- Non-persistent – loaded only when needed to respond to an event and unloaded when they become idle.
+- Non-persistent (which are also known as event pages) – loaded only when needed to respond to an event and unloaded when they become idle.
 However, a background page does not unload until all visible views and message ports are closed.
 Opening a view does not cause the background page to load but does prevent it from closing.
-These background pages are also known as event pages.

 In manifest V2, background scripts or a page can be persistent or non-persistent.
 Non-persistent background scripts are recommended as they reduce the resource cost of your extension.
 In manifest V3, only non-persistent background scripts or a page are supported.